DGP-Studio/Snap.Hutao.Docs/docs/en/quick-start.md

   />
 </div>

+- If you face any of the following errro during the installation, please refer to [Install Dependency Manually](advanced/dependency.md) to solve it，this happens when your Windows cannot download necessary framework
+  1. `App Installer failed to iunstall package dependencies.
+Ask the developer for package`
+  2. Stuck at `Installing framework`

 ---

 If you are interested in making the Snap Hutao project better through your own efforts, consider [join us](development/join.md)!